Is Japan Expensive? Our 2 weeks to Japan cost

 Cost of Flights to Japan

-- Avoid flying during major events or most popular times.
-Prices will be higher for the cherry blossom season and this will add a significant extra cost to your Japan trip.
+• Avoid flying during major events or the most popular times.
+Prices will be higher for the cherry blossom season (Spring) and this will add a significant extra cost to your Japan trip.

 Cost of Accommodation in Japan

-Typical prices range so much not just between hotels and areas, but between cities too.
-We booked a whole week in a mid-range hotel in central Tokyo for just ¥53,500 ($370).
-In Kyoto, a mid-range hotel in a desirable area of Kyoto costs ¥65,100 ($450).
+Typical prices range so much, not just between hotels and areas, but between cities too.
+We have recently booked a one-week stay in a 3-star, mid-range hotel in central Tokyo for $880, £700.
+In Kyoto, a mid-range hotel in a desirable area of Kyoto costs $750, £600.

-- Book your accommodation well in advance.
-This way, you don't need to stay in cheap hotels to save money.
-You can book wonderful 3-4 star hotel rooms right in the heart of the city with attractions at your doorstep.
-We recommend booking.com
+• Book your accommodation well in advance.
+This way, you don’t need to stay in cheap hotels to save money.
+You can book wonderful 3 or 4-star hotel rooms right in the heart of the city, with attractions at your doorstep.
+We recommend checking booking.com for the best prices.

-Good to know: Typically, Japan hotels are fairly small, so we recommend booking a kind room if you need a larger double bed or a twin room for comfortable-sized singles.
+Good to know: Typically, Japan hotels are fairly small, so we recommend booking a king room if you need a larger double bed or a twin room for comfortable-sized singles.

 Prices range depending on accommodation in Japan: 1) Capsule hotel; 2) A standard Twin Room in a 3-star hotel in Japan; 3) A traditional tatami room in a Japanese ryokan; 4) An onsen in a Japanese ryokan with forested mountain views.